1 year, 8 months ago David EdgarModerator

-What are the biggest challenges in research supervision and how can they be overcome?11 months, 1 week ago Dr_Peter_DuncanModerator
+What are the biggest challenges in research supervision and how can they be overcome?1 year, 8 months ago Dr_Peter_DuncanModerator

 In some ways, the biggest challenge in supervision is ‘time’.
 Time to review students’ work (in a timely fashion); time to meet with students; time to fulfil other work roles; the ‘clock ticking’ towards the deadline for a timely completion by the student; the student being able to use their time effectively given their own pressures of work, family; and so on.